raldone01/machine_vision_algos/README.md

 This implementation runs on cuda using numba.
 It runs on nvidia gpus.

-The playground notebook has boolean toggle at the top to enable a cuda simulator.
+The playground notebook has toggle at the top to enable a cuda simulator.
-It runs very slowly but works!
+The simulator runs very slowly but works!

 Find it here [`rd_numba_cuda_fp32.py`](python/canny/canny_impls/rd_numba_cuda_fp32.py).